MirolimMajidov/Jobs/README.md

 # Jobs
-Jobs is containerized microservices application based on .NET 5.
+Jobs is containerized micro-services application based on .NET 5.